petipois/AnniversaryFinder/README.md

 # anniversary

-Anniversary app that stores couples wedding and give gift ideas
+Anniversary app that shows gift ideas for wedding anniversaries